gemechutaye/gemechutaye.github.io/_pages/about.md

 My research journey is driven by a commitment to not only explore theoretical frameworks but to actively contribute to the practical evolution of NLP technologies across various domains.
 Through my work, I aspire to make meaningful strides in the field, fostering advancements that resonate with the broader landscape of language processing and communication technologies.

-<b>I am looking for a Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, and Machine Learning.
-I prefer a thesis-based program.<b>
+<b>I am preparing for a thesis-based Master's program in Computer Science with a concentration in Natural Language Processing, Artificial Intelligence, or Machine Learning for fall 2024.<b>